Does an Employer’s Duty of Care Extend to Stress?

 3. Encouraging open communication:

-Creating a culture that prioritises mental health and open communication where employees feel comfortable discussing their concerns and seeking support can help to prevent stress from escalating.
+Creating a culture that prioritises mental health and open communication where employees feel comfortable discussing their concerns and seeking support can help prevent stress from escalating.
 In this environment, staff will feel more able to open up and be honest about how they are feeling, which will allow for reasonable adjustments to be made.

 To champion this culture, managers should be provided with the skills to have sensitive conversations with employees.
 By teaching managers to identify signs of work-related stress, they can prevent these symptoms from escalating and provide proactive support to alleviate stress factors.
 With proper training, managers can also offer guidance on effective stress management techniques and support employees experiencing stress-related issues.